Leptodactylus natalensis

 Leptodactylus natalensis is a species of frog in the family Leptodactylidae.
 It is endemic to Brazil where it is found on the eastern coast.

+Habitat

 Leptodactylus natalensis is a very common species.
-It lives in muddy places at secondary lowland forests, shrubby vegetation, and wet cow pastures near forest, but not in primary forest.
-Breed takes place in temporary ponds.
+It lives in muddy places at secondary lowland forests, shrubby vegetation, and wet cow pastures near secondary forest, but not in primary forest.
+Breeding takes place in temporary ponds.
+Scientists have observed the frog as high as 900 meters above sea level, and in many protected parks.

+Description

 Male Leptodactylus natalensis grow to a snout–vent length of 29–42 mm and females to 33–49 mm.

+Threats

+The IUCN classifies this species as least concern of extinction.
+In some parts of its range, this frog may be in some danger from clear-cutting and overgrazing.